 The Fletcher School Leadership Program for Financial Inclusion is an innovative executive education initiative for promising financial regulators and policymakers from emerging and frontier markets.

-Communicating with Fletcher advisors, Fellows will research and write a policy brief (2,000-2,500 words) that explores an important issue in their home country.
-Memos will be submitted prior to the Residency, the refined throughout the fellowship year.
+Communicating with Fletcher advisors, Fellows will research and write a policy gap analysis that explores an important issue in their home country.
+Full policy memos will be refined throughout the Residency, and submitted after the Residency concludes.

 Part 2: Fletcher Residency